-5. Follow up to build lasting relationships
+How to build lasting relationships with new networking connections

-Santiago has started a practice of connecting people he's connected with.
-"We're investing a lot of time in creating multidisciplinary work groups or Zoom calls where we can catch up and cross-connect the people we know from different sources," he says.
-"It's always fun, and it creates unexpected synergies."
+Although everyone is looking to build their business, networking events can offer much more than that.
+The relationships you build can be important for both personal and professional growth.
+Santiago has started a practice of connecting people he’s connected with.
+“We’re investing a lot of time in creating multidisciplinary work groups or Zoom calls where we can catch up and cross-connect the people we know from different sources,” he says.
+“It’s always fun, and it creates unexpected synergies.”